ray-project/tutorial/README.rst

 provided under ``examples/``.

 **Block Distributed Matrix Algorithms:** Implement a distributed matrix multiplication algorithm for block distributed matrices.
+For this example, run ``python examples/block_linear_algebra.py``.

 **Hyperparameter Search:** Implement a basic hyperparameter search scheme in which a new experiment is started every time one finishes.
+For this example, run ``python examples/hyperparameter_search.py``.

 **Evolutionary Algorithms:** Implement an evolutionary algorithm for solving reinforcement learning problems.
+For this example, run ``python examples/evolution_strategies.py``.